 Monday, January 28, 2013

-Wedding Ring Quilt Inspiration and Free Pattern Day!
+Wedding Ring Quilt Inspiration and Free Patterns!

 Note: Please check out our eBay shop for great bargains on quilt patterns, fabric, and unique vintage jewelry !